Holy Cross Church, Frankfurt-Bornheim: Holy Cross – Centre for Christian Meditation and Spirituality

 At 1.
 August 2007 the Roman Catholic Diocese of Limburg intended the church on instruction of former bishop Franz Kamphaus to the Holy Cross – Centre for Christian Meditation and Spirituality.
-The centre is a pastoral institution of the diocese under the responsibility of the Pastoral Care and Education Division, Pastoral Care and Development Department (as of 9/2025).
+The centre was a pastoral institution of the diocese under the responsibility of the Pastoral Care and Education Division, Pastoral Care and Development Department (as of 9/2025).
 In the centre church services, meditation courses, contemplative prayer, Zen-meditation courses, days of reflection, spiritual exercises, retreats, and other meetings are offered.
 The Padre Helmut Schlegel of the Franciscan takes the responsibility for the offers as director/conductor of the centre until July 2018 and as a priestly employee until June 2019.
 In November 2018 the theologian Samuel Stricker took over the leadership of the meditation centre and in August 2019 Olaf Lindenberg the role as a priestly employee.
-The team includes colleagues like for example from the Medical Mission Sisters (MMS).
+The team included colleagues like for example from the Medical Mission Sisters (MMS).
 Although the offerings of the centre are affected by Christianity the target audience includes humans of all Religious denominations, world views and cultures.
-The team currently publishes a program annual.
+The team published a program normally annual.
 It was the first institution of its kind in Germany.
-The Holy Cross Church is one of five profile churches of the Diocese of Limburg.
-Furthermore, there are besides the Centre for Mourning Counselling (German:Zentrum für Trauerseelsorge) in St.Michael in Frankfurt-Nordend as well founded in 2007 also the three youth churches (German: Jugendkirchen) Crossover in St. Hildegard in Limburg an der Lahn, Jona in St. Bonifatius in Frankfurt-Sachsenhausen and Kana in Maria-Hilf in Wiesbaden-Nordost which were founded already in 2005.
+The Holy Cross Church was one of five profile churches of the Diocese of Limburg.
+Furthermore, there were besides the Centre for Mourning Counselling (German:Zentrum für Trauerseelsorge) in St.Michael in Frankfurt-Nordend as well founded in 2007 also the three youth churches (German: Jugendkirchen) Crossover in St. Hildegard in Limburg an der Lahn, Jona in St. Bonifatius in Frankfurt-Sachsenhausen and Kana in Maria-Hilf in Wiesbaden-Nordost which were founded already in 2005.

 In the church, small changes were gradually implemented by 2010.
-The previous church pews have been replaced by folding chairs, which allow a more flexible use of the available space.
-The present main altar is no longer used for the church services of the centre for meditation and has been replaced by a small wooden altar, which forms a circle with the folding chairs.
+The previous church pews have been replaced by folding chairs, which allowed a more flexible use of the available space.
+The present main altar was no longer used for the church services of the centre for meditation and has been replaced by a small wooden altar, which formed a circle with the folding chairs.
 Stairlifts or wheelchair ramps have been installed for barrier-free access to the church interior or other premises.
 The crypt and the rooms of the former parsonage were redesigned for the use as a meditation centre.